-2017 Middlebrook Prize for Young Canadian Curators
+2023 Middlebrook Prize for Young Canadian Curators

 Applications must include:

-- exhibition budget: Not exceeding $10,000 and including artist fees (per CARFAC 2017 fee schedule for Category II institutions), shipping via an accredited art transportation company, any special equipment requirements for the exhibition, a description of unique or unusual installation requirements, projected travel/accommodation expenses for curator
+• Exhibition budget up to $10,000 including: artist fees (per 2023 CARFAC fee schedule for Category II institutions), shipping via an accredited art transportation company, any special equipment requirements for the exhibition, a description of unique or unusual installation requirements, projected travel/accommodation expenses for artist(s)/curator

-- one sample of critical writing: curatorial essay or published article/review, for example
+• One sample of critical writing: curatorial essay or published article/review, for example

-- curriculum vitae: maximum 3 pages
+• Curriculum vitae: current, maximum 3 pages

-- The Prize is open to Canadian citizens, as well as non-Canadians currently living and working in Canada.
+• The Prize is open to Canadian citizens, as well as non-Canadians currently living and working in Canada

-- If the Prize is awarded to a non-Canadian curator, they must be resident in Canada for the full term of the Prize (March through December 2017)
+• If the Prize is awarded to a non-Canadian curator, they must be resident in Canada for the full term of the Prize (March 1 through December 31, 2023)

 We welcome and encourage submissions from applicants who are BIPOC, LGBTQ2S, women, and persons with disabilities.